bradleywright/intranation.com/_posts/2008-09-28-using-nginx-reverse-proxy.md

 sudo vi /etc/nginx/sites-enabled/testproject.conf
 {% endhighlight %}

-We’re pretending that your domain is at `testproject.com` for the purposes of this exercise.
+We're pretending that your domain is at `testproject.com` for the purposes of this exercise.

 Enter the following into your domain config: